lfurtkevicova/gislab-my-notes/docs/terms.rst

    layout of a CD or DVD, saved in ISO-9660 format, widely used for storing CD content; it contains raw dumps of a magnetic disk or of an optical disc

+*LAN*
+   *Local Area Network* is a computer network interconnecting computers within a limited area, e.g. school or office building

 *LDAP*
    *Lightweight Directory Access Protocol* is an open protocol that email and other programs use to look up information from a server, allows to